-The decoding time is reported in the tables of section 4.
+The encoding time is reported in the tables of section 4.
 The measurement methodology is following the guidance.
 The most of running time is consumed by the CNN-based in-loop filtering.

 Description of computing platform used to determine encoding times reported in section 6.1